1. The Vardhana dynasty is also called the ____________.

 Explanation: The subcontinent fragmented into regional kingdoms.

-86. The main source of information on Harsha’s political career is:
+86. The main source of information on Harsha’s political career is____________.

 A) Arthashastra